Brian Rafalski: Detroit Red Wings

 On July 1, 2007, the Detroit Red Wings signed Rafalski to a $30 million, five-year contract as an unrestricted free agent.
 Rafalski had grown up in nearby Dearborn, Michigan, and had been a Red Wings fan growing up.
 He was teamed with another legendary defenseman, Nicklas Lidström.

 Rafalski set a career high in goals (11) after scoring against the St. Louis Blues on March 5, 2008.
 He went on to score 13 goals for the season, amassing that amount in 73 games.
-On June 4, 2008, Rafalski helped lead the Red Wings to win the Stanley Cup in six games over the Pittsburgh Penguins in the 2008 Stanley Cup Finals.
-He helped the cause by scoring the first Red Wings goal on the power play in the first period of Game Six to help Detroit win the series.
+On June 4, 2008, Rafalski helped lead the Red Wings to win the Stanley Cup in six games over the Pittsburgh Penguins in the 2008 Stanley Cup Final.
+He helped the cause by scoring the first Red Wings goal on the power play in the first period of game six to help Detroit win the series.

 On January 1, 2009, Rafalski scored the game-winning goal for the Red Wings in the 2009 Winter Classic, the first NHL game played outdoors in Red Wings history.
 The Red Wings defeated the Chicago Blackhawks, 6–4.

-On May 5, 2009, Red Wings Head Coach Mike Babcock announced that Rafalski would miss Game 3 of the Western Conference Semi-finals.
+On May 5, 2009, Red Wings Head Coach Mike Babcock announced that Rafalski would miss game three of the Western Conference Semi-finals.
 It was the first time Rafalski missed the first three games of a series.
-The Red Wings made the Stanley Cup Finals for the second year in a row, and met the Penguins again in a rematch of the previous years Stanley Cup Final, this time with the Penguins winning the Stanley Cup in Game Seven, after leading the series and having two chances to defend their title after their Game 5 win in Detroit.
+The Red Wings made the Stanley Cup Final for the second year in a row, and met the Penguins again in a rematch of the previous years Stanley Cup Final, this time with the Penguins winning the Stanley Cup in game seven, after leading the series and having two chances to defend their title after their game five win in Detroit.

 On May 25, 2011, Rafalski announced his retirement from the NHL, walking away from the final year of his contract, citing knee and back injuries.
 Because Rafalski retired on an under-35 contract without being bought out, the move removed his cap hit for the season.

 In the 11 NHL seasons that Rafalski played, his team qualified for the Stanley Cup playoffs every year.
 Consequently, Rafalski led all NHL players in playoff games played during the 2000s decade, with 142.

 On January 3, 2014, the Florida Everblades of the ECHL signed Rafalski to a contract, his first return to professional hockey since his initial retirement.
 He expressed a desire to return to the NHL, but was released 18 days after he signed, once again citing back issues.